norvig/paip-lisp/docs/chapter14.md

 What matters crucially is that we know pseudomonas is a gram-negative, rod-shaped organism that can infect patients with compromised immune systems.
 In other words, the key problem is acquiring and representing knowledge.

-While the expert system approach had some successes, it also had fallures, and researchers were interested in learning the limits of this new technology and understanding exactly how it works.
+While the expert system approach had some successes, it also had failures, and researchers were interested in learning the limits of this new technology and understanding exactly how it works.
 Many found it troublesome that the meaning of the knowledge used in some systems was never clearly defined.
 For example, does the assertion `(color apple red)` mean that a particular apple is red, that all apples are red, or that some/most apples are red?
 The field of *knowledge representation* concentrated on providing clear semantics for such representations, as well as providing algorithms for manipulating the knowledge.